-Women who cannot find relief from the pain often ask for pain medication or an epidural, and we call this the “intervention snowball.”
-For someone wanting to achieve natural delivery, this is a huge roadblock.
+Women who cannot find relief from the pain often ask for pain medication or an epidural, and this leads to other interventions such as intensive fetal monitoring, movement and dietary restrictions, and more.
+In the birth world, we call this the "intervention snowball."
+For someone wanting to achieve natural delivery, this can be a huge roadblock.

 So, what causes the discomfort?
 We don't know the exact cause, although two known indications can be the position of the baby's head, or a predisposition to back pain during menstrual cycles.
 Though there's not much we can do about a predisposition to stress in that area of the body, I'm going to show you how to work with your body and get past this obstacle.

 If the pain is directly due to baby's head pressing on mom's back, we simply need to assist her body in making space for baby to move downward.
 Some ideas on how to help yourself or your birth team to do this (and most can be used at the same time to increase comfort):

 - Get her off her back!
 Hands and knees, squatting, lunging, walking, and sitting or leaning on a birth ball are all effective labor positions to open the hips.

 - Pelvic tilts, such as a Cat/Cow pose in yoga class.
 Tilt your hips forward and then back as far as possible to relax your ligaments help your body move in the ways it needs to.

 - Rebozo sifting the abdomen is one of the most effective ways to relax the belly muscles.
 It's gentle and helps the baby move into the most optimum position.